dbpedia/table-extractor/README.md

 Notes:
 * If you choose a topic (-t) or you pass to the script a custom where clause, a list of resources (.txt files) are created in /Resource_lists .
-* If everything is ok, two files are created in /Extractions : a log file (for reporting purpose) and a .ttl file containing the serialized rdf data set.
+* If everything is ok, three files are created in /Extractions : two log file (one for pyDomainExplorer and one for pyTableExtractor) and a .ttl file containing the serialized rdf data set.

 ###**Example of verbose usage**

-In a domain like basketball player, you can observe these `domain_settings` file.
-The first one refers to verbose 1 while the second one refers to verbose 2.
+In a domain like basketball player, you can observe these `domain_settings` files.
+The first one refers to verbose 1 while the second one is related to verbose 2.
 You can use this parameter to simplify your work over all different domains.
 ```
 ### VERBOSE VALUE: 1
 # Example page where it was found this section: Kobe_Bryant